 A Brief History of the Olympic Games

-The first records of competition in the Olympic Games come from 776 BC, when only one event, a foot race over the length of the stadium, was contested.
-Although the history of the Games before this time is sketchy at best, several stories, or myths, suggest that the Olympic Games were originated at an earlier date.
+The first records of competition in the Olympic Games come from 776 BC, when only one event—a foot race over the length of the stadium—was contested.
+Although the history of the Games before this time is sketchy at best, several stories, or myths, suggest that the Olympic Games originated earlier.
 Of these stories, the two most well known are those that recount the exploits of Hercules and Pelops.

 The other story tells of Pelops who, after winning a rigged chariot race, was said to have founded the Olympic Games as a way to honour the gods for his victory.